huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Happiness comes from being grateful for what you already have.
 Being upset over what you don't have is to waste what you do have.
 Never let the things you want make you forget the things you already have.
+You have to want what you already have.
 [Remember that what you now have was once among the things you only hoped for.](https://www.goodreads.com/quotes/169009-do-not-spoil-what-you-have-by-desiring-what-you) Your life is already amazing, and it's lucky that you even exist and breathe right now.